 Focus Group Discussion on Training Archaeologists in Digital Tools and Methods

-Round Tables - CAA 2025 (52nd International Conference on Computer Applications and Quantitative Methods in Archaeology, Athens, Greece, 5 - 9 May 2025)
+Round Table - CAA 2025 (52nd International Conference on Computer Applications and Quantitative Methods in Archaeology, Athens, Greece, 5 - 9 May 2025)

 The encounter of Digital Technology and Archaeology has led to transformative changes to the research methodologies employed in the latter, in pace with the broader transformation fuelling the fields of Digital Humanities and Heritage.
 The emergence and adoption of digital tools and methods has significantly boosted the ability of researchers to manage and analyze extensive datasets, by applying complex methodologies with greater efficiency and accuracy and to formulate and test working hypotheses that would have previously been beyond the scope of the discourse.
 Despite these benefits, the use of and reliance on digital tools have introduced new challenges.